-Faux Fireplace and Mantel Surround Tutorial
+Faux Fireplace Mantel Surround

 Well, I am going to call it a tutorial because this is a basic idea that you can take and create in your own style.
 I keep our home decorated very simply and I like a lot of straight lines, which means that things are often easy to build.

-DIY Rustic Faux Farmhouse Fireplace and Mantel Plans
+Faux Farmhouse Fireplace and Mantel Plans

 This fireplace cost me nothing other than my time and energy because I gathered the wood from our stash in the barn.
 If you look at the above photo you can see that the first thing I did was figure out how tall I wanted the fireplace surround to be.